0P3N50URC3-F0R3V3R/blackbeard/README.md

 # Good to know:
 - Weekly assignments requires level 8 character This is the BLUE level indicator NOT THE RED!.
+- Weekly assignments WONT BE VISIBLE until you reach level 8.
+Until then just premade assignments visible.
 - For get into deep diving you will neet at least a level 25 character!!!
 - ALWAYS START THE BLACKBEARD PROGRAM WITH SYSTEM ADMIN RIGHTS IN WINDOWS!
 OTHERWISE THE PROGRAM WONT BE ABLE TO SAVE YOUR FILE!
 - YOU NEED TO SET THE DATE TO YOURSELF!
 The program wont select to you new dates.